datakurre/automation-playground/docs/mockoon/index.md

 ## Calling for participants

-At this point, it should be clear, that fetching participants from an API endpoint requires a {bpmn}`../bpmn/robot-task` *Fetch participants* robot task, which exports list of participants on its output mapping.
+At this point, it should be clear, that fetching participants from an API endpoint requires {bpmn}`../bpmn/robot-task` *Fetch participants* robot task, which exports list of participants on its output mapping.

 RPA framework, which is included in every new robot created in Robocorp Code by default, comes with [RPA.HTTP keyword library](https://robocorp.com/docs/libraries/rpa-framework/rpa-http), its usage may not be obvious.